 A. Curriculum and Level of Achievement

-- A minimum grade of C is required for all Radiography courses and the five prerequisite to program courses.
-A maximum of two C- grades will be accepted in all remaining liberal arts and science courses.
+A minimum grade of C is required for all Radiography courses and each of the prerequisite to program courses.
+A maximum of two C grades will be accepted in all remaining liberal arts and science courses.

-- BIOL 2400, BIOL 2420 and the Math Elective may only be repeated one time and the repeated grade must be at least a C.
+BIOL 2400 General Anatomy and Physiology with Lab may only be repeated one time and the repeated grade must be at least a C.

 B. Conditions of Probation

-University probation results if the student's cumulative institutional GPA falls below 2.00
+University probation results if your cumulative institutional GPA falls below 2.00

 C. Conditions for Removal from Probation

-To be removed from probation, the student's cumulative institutional GPA must be 2.00 or above.
+To be removed from probation, your cumulative institutional GPA must be 2.00 or above.

 D. Conditions for Program Dismissal